History of Trabzonspor

-Trabzonspor is one of the "4 big clubs" in Turkish football.
-Formed in 1967 through a merger, Trabzonspor's history dates back to two of the clubs, the foundation year of İdmanocağı and İdmangücü.
-This article tells the story from the foundation of the first clubs in the port city of Trabzon.

-History

-In the Beginning (1923–1962)
+Trabzonspor, founded in 1967, is one of Turkey’s most successful football clubs.
+Emerging from a merger of local teams in Trabzon, the club quickly rose to prominence, winning its first Süper Lig title in 1975–76.
+This marked the start of a golden era during which Trabzonspor broke Istanbul’s dominance in Turkish football, securing seven league titles by 1984, along with multiple Turkish Cups and Turkish Super Cups.

+In the following decades, the club faced challenges, including missed championship opportunities and financial restructuring, but consistently remained competitive, often finishing near the top of the league.
+Trabzonspor achieved a historic seventh league title in the 2021–22 season, ending a 38-year drought.
+This triumph solidified its legacy as a regional powerhouse and a symbol of pride for Trabzon and its supporters.

+The club also has a storied history in European competitions, achieving memorable victories over prominent teams.
+Trabzonspor remains a cornerstone of Turkish football, celebrated for its passionate fan base and regional roots.

+Early Years and Local Rivalries (1923–1962)

-There were four clubs in Trabzon in Early years : İdmanocağı(1921), İdmangücü(1913), Necmiati(1923) and Trabzon Lisesi.
-All four clubs competed against each other in the Trabzon Amateur Regional League. in 1923, two of the clubs, İdmanocağı and İdmangücü, held a fierce rivalry that was equal to the Fenerbahçe S.K. and Galatasaray S.K. rivalry.
+There were four clubs in Trabzon in Early years : İdmanocağı (1921), İdmangücü (1913), Necmiati (1923) and Trabzon Lisesi.
+All four clubs competed against each other in the Trabzon Amateur Regional League. in 1923, two of the clubs, İdmanocağı and İdmangücü, held a fierce rivalry that was equal to the Fenerbahçe and Galatasaray rivalry.

 The rivalry reached its peak from 1930 on. İdmanocağı won five titles in a row from 1929 to 1933, with İdmangücü besting the record with seven titles in a row from 1934 to 1940.
 The league was dominated by Lise for six years, before İdmangücü took back the title in 1947–48.
 More clubs were being founded in Trabzon at the time, including Doğan Gençlik, Akçaabat Sebatspor, Sürmene Gençlik, Zafer Gençlik, Yolspor, and Yalıspor.

 The rivalry between Trabzon İdmanocağı and İdmangücü split Trabzon into two, with one side taking the red and yellows (İdmanocağı), and the other taking the green and whites (İdmangücü).
 The split frustrated the fans as well as the players, which led to some of Trabzon's biggest talents moving to Ankara and Istanbul to play football.
 These included Hasan Polat and Ali Polat (Gençlerbirliği), Selim Satıroğlu and Ahmet Karlıklı (Galatasaray), Zekeriya Bali (Fenerbahçe), and Nazmi Bilge (Beşiktaş).